Program Director: Alescia L. DeVasher Bethea

 16. Provide evidence of English language proficiency for applicants whose native/primary language is not English (see English Language Proficiency section in the current AHU Academic Catalog).

 It is assumed that the applicant is computer literate and familiar with the use of computers at home, on the job, or in school.

 Re-Application Admission Requirements (Subsequent NAP Applications), prior to Admission Interview

 All re-applicants must have met the Initial DNAP Application Requirements (#1-15) listed above.
 Re-applicants include individuals who submitted a NAP application in a previous annual application cycle but who were not invited to interview, or who were interviewed but were not accepted, or who were interviewed and accepted but did not enroll in the NAP.
-Additionally, individuals who were previously enrolled in the ADU NAP but withdrew or were withdrawn from the NAP for any reason must also follow the re-application process described here.
+Additionally, individuals who were previously enrolled in the AHU NAP but withdrew or were withdrawn from the NAP for any reason must also follow the re-application process described here.

 Prior to an admission interview, re-applicants to the Nurse Anesthesia Program (NAP) must:

 - Submit an application through the Nursing’s Centralized Application Service (NursingCAS), www.nursingcas.org, and pay the non-refundable $100 supplemental fee, which is only applicable for the annual application cycle in which it is submitted.